 Dreaming of a Baltic Cruise?

 Exploring this region, you’ll discover medieval towns, awe-inspiring churches, a rich history, and fairy tales locales where time has stopped.
-I was lucky enough to take a Baltic Cruise last summer, and wholeheartedly recommend visiting this region.
-For any of you considering a Baltic Cruise, there is still availability and perhaps my travel diary will answer questions you may have about the Baltic.
+I was lucky enough to sail on a Regent Seven Seas Cruises Baltic cruise on the Regent Seven Seas Navigator and wholeheartedly recommend visiting this region.
+For any of you considering a Baltic cruise perhaps my travel diary will answer any questions you may have about Regent and the Baltic.

 Regent Seven Seas Cruises Voyager Diary